JL262626/jacklerobotics.com/_projects/demo-project/index.md

 {% include image-gallery.html images="BOB_pcb.png" height="300" %}{% include image-gallery.html images="BOB_internals.jpg" height="300" %}{% include image-gallery.html images="BOB_wiring_diagram.png" height="300" %}

 - The electronics are built around an ESP32 microcontroller that performs real‑time PID updates, issues motor commands, and communicates with the vision system.
-- Each actuator is driven by a TMC2209 stepper driver, selected for its microstepping accuracy, current limiting, and reliable high‑speed performance.
+- Each actuator is driven by a TMC2209 stepper driver, supplied iwth a 24V poer supply and a buck converter
-- A 24 V supply powers the stepper drivers and is stepped down through a buck converter to provide clean 5 V power for the ESP32 and all peripherals.
 - A custom PCB integrates the ESP32, stepper drivers, power regulation, limit‑switch inputs, and filtering components into a compact, noise‑resistant layout.
 - A dedicated ESP32‑S3‑CAM mounted above the platform handles image capture and processing, sending ball‑position data to the main controller over serial.
-- The PCB includes a curved edge to fit precisely inside the base, creating enough internal clearance for the power supply while keeping the wiring compact and organised.

 ## 2. Software
 - The B.O.B. system comprises three primary subsystems: a vision module, a central processor, and a user interface.